 “My name is Jaymee (Alexia) Bird of Ohkay Owingeh.
 I am the Native American Public Telecommunication (NAPT ) intern at New Mexico PBS.
 I will be approaching my senior year this fall at the University of New Mexico.
 I will attain a B.A. in Mass Communication with a concentration in Strategic Communication and minor in world dance in spring 2013.
 I chose a degree in mass communication because I would like to produce the unique stories of indigenous people and their cultural perspectives since some situations can be hard for outsiders to understand and respect.
 I am very fortunate for the opportunity to be placed at New Mexico PBS.
 It’s been an exciting and rewarding experience.
 I am also the Intern for Native America Calling, (Khoanic Broadcast Corporation).
 I love all elements of hip-hop, world dance, and sewing.
 My future aspiration at the moment is to get accepted into a graduate program.”

 “Hi, I’m Laura Brunette.
 When I was twelve years old, my mom found me a summer job as a stage hand at the community theater in my home town (probably because she was tired of listening to me talk about the X-Files all day).
 I have been a behind-the-scenes tech-nerd ever since, working on theater, radio, film and television crews primarily in New Mexico and California.
-In December of 2012, I’ll finish a bachelors degree in Media Arts with a minor in Psychology.
-After graduation, I hope to continue working in television (ideally, educational children’s programming).”
+In December of 2012, I completed my Bachelor’s degree in Media Arts with a minor in Psychology.
+After graduation, I was offered and accepted a job here at KNME in Broadcast Operations.”